OneTrueKyle/RNA_seq_mm10/README.md

     ```
     Where `{sample}` is your sample name.

+- Optional: convert GTF file if need with `convert.py`

 ### Step 4: Configure the Workflow

 - Edit the `workflow/config.yaml` file to list the sample names and reference paths: